hyunbin7303/Kafka-Eventsourcing/README.md

 - Events are objects that describe something that has occured in the application.
 A typical source of events is the aggregate.
 When something important happens in the aggregate, it will raise an event.
 - Events are named with a past-partial verb.
 (e.g. PostCreatedEvent, PostLikedEvent

+## Mediator Pattern
+- Behavioral Design Pattern
+- Promotes loose coupling by preventing objects from referring to each other explicitly.
+- Simplifies communication between objects by introducing a single object known as the mediator that manages the distribution of messages among other objects.
+-